-If P&C Insurance AS (the Company, If) is a wholly-owned subsidiary of the leading Nordic property and casualty insurance group If P&C Insurance Holding Ltd (publ).
-If P&C Insurance Holding Ltd (publ) is owned by the Finnish company Sampo plc, listed on the Helsinki Stock Exchange.
-Sampo Group is also the largest shareholder of the Nordea banking group and Topdanmark, the second-largest non-life insurer in Denmark.
-Further it is the sole owner of Mandatum Life (life insurance).
+If P&C Insurance AS (the Company, If) is a wholly owned subsidiary of the leading Nordic property and casualty insurance group If P&C Insurance Holding Ltd (publ), which in turn is owned by the Finnish company Sampo plc.
+Sampo plc is listed on the Helsinki Stock Exchange and the Sampo Group is made up of the parent company Sampo plc and its subsidiaries If P&C, Mandatum Life, Hastings and Topdanmark.

-If has been offering property and casualty insurance in the Baltic markets since 1992, covering both private individuals and corporate customers.
-Across the Baltic countries, If has approximately 295,000 policyholders and is one of the leading P&C companies in Estonia.
-If's products include property, liability, motor, marine & transport, and accident & health insurance.
+If has been offering property and casualty insurance to private individuals and corporate customers in the Baltic markets since 1992.
+Across the Baltic countries, If has approximately 305,000 policyholders and is one of the leading P&C companies in Estonia.
+It's products include Property, Liability, Motor, Marine & Transport and Accident & Health insurance.

 The Company is registered in Estonia and operates in Latvia and Lithuania through branches.
-The current corporate structure enables efficient operations and claims handling across the Baltic region, with some business functions shared across all three countries.
+The current corporate structure enables efficient operations with some shared business functions across all three Baltic countries.